bryanares/CookInt/README.md

 # 🍳 CookInt
-*A modern recipe discovery app built with Jetpack Compose, Clean Architecture, and Hilt.*

-CookInt is an Android app where users can explore recipes, bookmark favorites, and enjoy offline access.
+*A modern recipe discovery app built with Jetpack Compose, Clean Architecture and Hilt, where users can explore recipes, bookmark favorites, and enjoy offline access*

-It’s being built step by step as part of my Android learning journey, following best practices with:
+It’s being built following best practices with:
 - ✅ **Kotlin + Jetpack Compose** for UI
 - ✅ **Hilt** for dependency injection
 - ✅ **MVVM + Clean Architecture** for scalability